 Historically, we have not provided a formal process related to stockholder communications with our Board of Directors.
 Nevertheless, every effort has been made to ensure that the views of stockholders are heard by the Board or individual directors, as applicable, and that appropriate responses are provided to stockholders in a timely manner.
 We believe our responsiveness to stockholder communications to our directors has been excellent.
-Stockholders may communicate with the Board may do so by sending written communications addressed as follows: SI-BONE, Inc. Board Communication, 471 El Camino Real, Suite 101, Santa Clara, CA 95050.
+Stockholders may communicate with the Board or any of our directors.
+Stockholders who wish to communicate with the Board may do so by sending written communications addressed as follows: SI-BONE, Inc. Board Communication, 471 El Camino Real, Suite 101, Santa Clara, CA 95050.
 Any communication sent must state the number of shares owned by the stockholder making the communication.
-The communications will be reviewed by the Chairman of the Board.
-The Chairman of the Board will forward such communication to the Board or to any individual director to whom the communication is addressed unless the communication is unduly frivolous, hostile, threatening or similarly inappropriate, in which case, the Chairman of the Board shall discard the communication.
+The communications will be reviewed by the Chairman of the Board will forward such communication to the Board or to any individual director to whom the communication is addressed unless the communication is unduly frivolous, hostile, threatening or similarly inappropriate, in which case, the Chairman of the Board shall discard the communication.